Piotr1215/dotfiles/README.md

 ### Write script

-This script watches a folder with dotfiles and every time a change to a file is made or a new file is created, commits everything and pushes to git.
+This script watches a folder with dotfiles and every time a change to a file is made, or a new file is created, commits everything and pushes to git.
 This also works of course if the changes are made on the symlinked files.

 ```bash